ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 ####Configuration
 #####params.json
-You will want to correct your parameters used by the container\_host playbook to setup workers.
+You will want to update your parameters used by the container\_host playbook to setup workers.
 For more information, the parameters here are those for the [container host bag](https://github.com/ICGC-TCGA-PanCancer/container-host-bag):

     vim ~/params.json